PCGS vs NGC: Which Coin Grading Service Should You Use?

 The Bottom Line

-The worst choice is leaving valuable coins ungraded.
+The worst choice is leaving valuable coins raw.
 Whether you go with PCGS or NGC, professional grading protects your investment, simplifies buying and selling, and gives you a trusted assessment of your coin's condition.

 Frequently Asked Questions